manki11/ExerciserReact/src/media/defaultExerciseThumbnail/sounds/README.md

 ## Guidelines
-This file contains audios used in default exercises.
+This folder contains audios used in default exercises.
 The supported formats are - mpeg, wav, mp3.